Legislators arrive in Annapolis today fully engaged in a favorite political game: having it both ways.

 What is more likely than outlawing keno is further authority for it and for gambling in general.
 That could come, oddly enough, from establishment of a gambling commission, proposed recently by House Speaker R. Clayton Mitchell Jr. Once a regulatory body is in place, the regulated activity tends to achieve governmental immortality.

-Some members of the Assembly, however, find themselves rethinking fundamental decisions about gambling and revenue raising in Maryland.
+But some Assembly members find themselves rethinking fundamental decisions about gambling and revenue raising in Maryland.

 On the road with GOP dream team